unjulee/sensor_dev/manuals/manual_1.md

 3. Microcontroller <br/>
    The microcontroller we are using is the Arduino Uno.
 The Arduino will read the output from the analog turbidity sensor and convert that value into a turbidity reading.
 The developers of the sensor have published a tentative relation; however, further testing must be done to prove the validity of the relation.
 If the readings do not correlate to accurate turbidity, we may have to empirically develop a relation of our own.
 The microcontroller will also feature a digital display for the turbidity reading and a pushbutton for calibrating the sensor in clear fluid.

-   See the **Special Components** section for details on the Arduino microcontroller.
+   See **Special Components** for details on the Arduino microcontroller.

    <div class="alert alert-block alert-danger">
    Where do you get these things and do you have photos of them?
 For people reading this for the first time, a photo really helped understanding and visualization.